What you can expect to find at Confederation Homestead?

 This is a housekeeping cottage, which means you are expected to leave the premises as you find it.
 Soap, including dishwasher soap, cleaning products and tools are provided.
 You need to bring linens including sheets, pillowcases, towels, face cloths if desired, tea towels, dish cloths (there are some extra tea towels, dish cloths and place mats which can be used, laundered and put back for the next guest), toilet paper (one or two ply – there should be at least a roll or two in the bathroom, but you should bring the supply you wish to use).

-For guests traveling from abroad, we can provide linens and laundry service for an additional cost.
+For guests traveling from abroad or those who would like to use it, we can provide linens and laundry service for an additional cost.
 We can also provide some basic groceries for your arrival.
 Please ask us about this service.

-Bring life jackets if you want to use the row boat; snowshoes if you want to snowshoe.
+Bring skates if you want to skate in winter; snowshoes if you want to snowshoe.

 Blankets and pillows are provided, and there are feather duvets for the winter to keep you cozy and warm.
-Our beds are decorated with wonderful quilts, hand made by a very talented Amish woman from Lancaster County in Pennsylvania.
-The more you look at these quilts, the more you come to appreciate her extensive attention to detail.
+Our beds are decorated with wonderful quilts, hand made by very talented Amish women from Lancaster County in Pennsylvania.
+The more you look at these quilts, the more you come to appreciate the extensive attention to detail.
 They are lovely and warm to sleep under, and perhaps a bit too warm in summer.

 We have tried to equip our cottage with as many useful things as possible to make your stay as enjoyable as possible.

-July & August, March Break & Christmas, minimum rental – 1 week
+July & August, minimum rental – 1 week; March Break & Christmas – minimum 4 days

 Start and end day, Saturday for July and August